HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### The five rules of ARIA

-There are [five rules of ARIA](https://www.w3.org/TR/using-aria/) that we need to understand before  making use of this powerful toolset.
+There are <a hreflang="en" href="https://www.w3.org/TR/using-aria/">five rules of ARIA</a> that we need to understand before  making use of this powerful toolset.
 This is not an official specification with required conformance, but a guide for understanding and implementing ARIA correctly.

-1. If you can use a native HTML element [HTML 5.1](https://www.w3.org/TR/html51/) or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.
+1. If you can use a native HTML element <a hreflang="en" href="https://www.w3.org/TR/html51/">HTML 5.1</a> or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so.
 2. Do not change native semantics, unless you really have to.
 3. All interactive ARIA controls must be usable with the keyboard.
 4. Do not use `role="presentation"` or `aria-hidden="true"` on a focusable element.